Berber languages: Orthography

 Berber languages are primarily oral languages without a major written component.
-Historically, they were written with the Libyco-Berber script.
-Early uses of the script have been found on rock art and in various sepulchres; the oldest known variations of the script dates to inscriptions in Dugga from 600 BC.
+The first example of writing in a language that was possibly related to Berber was a papyrus written by the Egyptians in Hieratic, transliterating a snake chant in Kehek.
+Historically, Berber languages were written with the Libyco-Berber script.
+Early uses of the script have been found on rock art and in various sepulchres; the oldest known variations of the script originating from around 600 BC.
 Usage of this script, in the form of Tifinagh, has continued into the present day among the Tuareg people.
 Following the spread of Islam, some Berber scholars also utilized the Arabic script.
 The Berber Latin alphabet was developed following the introduction of the Latin script in the nineteenth century by the West.
 The nineteenth century also saw the development of Neo-Tifinagh, an adaptation of Tuareg Tifinagh for use with other Berber languages.

 There are now three writing systems in use for Berber languages: Tifinagh, the Arabic script, and the Berber Latin alphabet, with the Latin alphabet being the most widely used today.

 Subclassification

 With the exception of Zenaga, Tetserret, and Tuareg, the Berber languages form a dialect continuum.
 Different linguists take different approaches towards drawing boundaries between languages in this continuum.
-Maarten Kossmann notes that it is difficult to apply the classic tree model of historical linguistics towards the Berber languages:[The Berber language family]'s continuous history of convergence and differentiation along new lines makes an definition of branches arbitrary.
-Moreover, mutual intelligibility and mutual influence render notions such as "split" or "branching" rather difficult to apply except, maybe, in the case of Zenaga and Tuareg.Kossmann roughly groups the Berber languages into seven blocks:
+Maarten Kossmann notes that it is difficult to apply the classic tree model of historical linguistics towards the Berber languages, citing various areal features that cut through his classifications:[The Berber language family]'s continuous history of convergence and differentiation along new lines makes any definition of branches arbitrary.
+Moreover, mutual intelligibility and mutual influence render notions such as "split" or "branching" rather difficult to apply except, maybe, in the case of Zenaga and Tuareg.
+Kossmann roughly groups the Berber languages into seven blocks: